jmoak3/jmoak3.github.io/posts/generative-ai.md

-# Placeholder!
-Real content coming soon.

-# The Rise of Generative AI in Business

 Generative AI is rapidly transforming the business landscape, offering unprecedented opportunities for innovation, efficiency, and creativity.
 From automating content creation to designing new products, its applications are vast and growing.

 ## What is Generative AI?